Second Nature Carbon Commitment

-In May 2007, President Corrigan signed the American College & University Presidents' Climate Commitment.
+In May 2007, President Corrigan signed the American College & University Presidents' Climate Commitment (now the Carbon Commitment).
 Under this commitment, SF State completed a Greenhouse Gas Emissions Inventory (2008) and a Climate Action Plan (2009).
-San Francisco State University?s Climate Action Plan (CAP) guides ambitious greenhouse gas (GHG) emission reductions for the next 20 years.
+San Francisco State University's Climate Action Plan (CAP) guides ambitious greenhouse gas (GHG) emission reductions for the next 20 years.
 With this plan, the University commits to reducing emissions below 1990 levels: 25% by 2020 and 40% by 2030.
 Read the full commitment.

 The University will adhere to the strictest GHG reduction recommendations currently in place to reverse the negative social, environmental and economic impacts of climate change, as prescribed by the Intergovernmental Panel on Climate Change (IPCC).